What are feral deer?

-Herbivory and environmental degradation caused by feral deer has been listed as a key threatening process in NSW by the NSW Scientific Committee.
+Herbivory and environmental degradation caused by feral deer has been listed as a key threatening process in New South Wales by the NSW Scientific Committee.

 Managing deer in our national parks

-Feral deer can pose a threat to park neighbours and agriculture by competing with livestock for grazing resources, damaging crops and spreading disease.
-In park land close to urban areas, wild deer can pose a risk to drivers and can damage private gardens and public amenities.
+Feral deer can pose a threat to park neighbours and agriculture by competing with livestock for grazing resources, dispersing weeds, damaging crops and fences, and potentially spreading disease.
+In parkland close to urban areas, wild deer can pose a risk to drivers and can damage private gardens and public amenities.